Vascular and endovascular services

 Advanced and surgical treatments

-Angioplasty opens a blood vessel by stretching it from the inside, thereby improving blood flow inside it.
+Angioplasty opens a blood vessel by stretching it from the inside to improve blood flow.
 Stenting includes placing a tiny tube into an artery or blood vessel to hold the structure open.
-Hyperbaric oxygen treatment can enhance the healing process for wounds and other issues by increasing the amount of oxygen in the blood stream.
+Hyperbaric oxygen treatment can enhance the healing process for wounds and other issues by increasing the amount of oxygen in the bloodstream.

 - Preparing for Abdominal Aortic Aneurysm (AAA) Endovascular Repair

 - Preparing for Abdominal Aortic Aneurysm (AAA) Open Surgery Repair

 - Preparing for Lower Extremity Bypass